• Skip to main content

 For the average person, gin is gin and tequila is divided into two categories: tequila you can take a shot of (Don Julio) and tequila that is only good for blending margaritas with (Jose Cuervo).

-Whiskey obviously has a ton of variety, but I’d argue that the differences between each is less pronounced than the difference between different types of rums.
+Whiskey obviously has a ton of variety, but I’d argue that the differences between each are less pronounced than the difference between different types of rums.

 I mean put a light rum like Bacardi Superior, or an even better one like Plantation white rum, up against a Smith and Cross?
-It’s absolute night and day different.
+It’s absolutely night and day different.

 Or what about a Martinique rhum?